Wisconsin Republican leader won’t back down from impeachment threat against Supreme Court justice

 Vos also said Protasiewicz’s acceptance of nearly $10 million from the Wisconsin Democratic Party would unduly influence her ruling.

-Protasiewicz last week rejected those arguments, noting that other justices have accepted campaign cash and not recused from cases.
+Protasiewicz last week rejected those arguments, noting that other justices have accepted campaign cash and not recused themselves from cases.
 She also noted that she never promised or pledged to rule on the redistricting lawsuit in any way.
 A state judiciary disciplinary panel has rejected several complaints against Protasiewicz that alleged she violated the judicial code of ethics with comments she made during the campaign.

 With Vos tying impeachment to how Protasiewicz rules on redistricting, it’s nearly certain that Democratic Gov. Tony Evers would be able to name a replacement if the Legislature removes Protasiewicz from office or she resigns.